Helping Your Child At Home

 At Shire Oak, we believe that accurate spelling is very important.
 In particular, we believe that it is important that children

-call spell accurately when they are writing.
+call spell confidently when they are writing.
 We want children to be able to write the most effective words they can in every

-situation - to get across their message, to persuade someone, to impress someone, to entertain someone, to communicate
+situation - to get across their message, to persuade someone, to impress someone, to entertain someone or to communicate

 We recommend that each child spends around 10 minutes each day practising their spellings.
-This time is best spent on activities that are fun and are related to their learning that week or term.
+In KS2 these are recorded in their spelling books.
+This time is best spent on activities that use Look, Cover, Write, Check or ways that make learning words fun.
 If you would like to know more about how you can help your child with spelling, please speak to your child’s teacher.
 We want to help you as best we can.
-Useful Spelling websites include:

 Here are some ideas from the Shire Oak Spelling Guide for Parents: